 I just saw this “Prayer of Saint Francis” in a collection of photos from a church in Santa Fe, New Mexico, and it reminds me of the creed of a superhero. :)

 Here’s part of the road (I-25) from Colorado to Santa Fe, New Mexico.

 If you ever need to drive from the Boulder/Denver, Colorado area to (or from) Santa Fe, New Mexico, the gray route on the left in this image is the most scenic, the one to take if you only get one shot at it.
 Lots of mountain views and ranches, and many small towns.

 Once you get off of I-25, the blue road that goes through Taos is also very scenic, and is particularly pretty in the winter.
 I usually take the gray road back to Colorado, and the Taos road down to Santa Fe.

-This is a photo of a sidewalk that I took somewhere in Santa Fe, New Mexico.
-I love the colors and artistry of the city.
+This is a painting of a Native American Indian that I saw in Santa Fe, New Mexico.
+(Sorry, I don’t know the artist’s name.)

 As seen in Santa Fe, New Mexico, in 2017.

 Seeing that we had another snow storm here in Colorado, I thought I'd share another photo of El Sanctuario de Chimayo in the winter.
 (El Sanctuario de Chimayo, near Santa Fe, New Mexico)